xow/ambience/README.md

 * Remove soundcloud stuff
 * Use web audio for sound generation
 * Add reverb
+* Midi control
+* Use better sound than just the straight wave
 * Use 12 maybe 3 and 5 to generate sound
-* Use better sound than just the straight wave
 * Make styles look better
 * Use next.js and react?